 Mark Teixeira is a former MLB first baseman.
 He played 14 seasons for the Texas Rangers, Atlanta Braves, Los Angeles Angels of Anaheim and New York Yankees.
 Before his professional career, he played college baseball at Georgia Tech.
 In 2000, he won the Dick Howser Trophy as the national collegiate baseball player of the year.

 One of the most prolific switch hitters in MLB history, Teixeira was an integral part of the Yankees’ 27th World Series championship in 2009.
-He led the American League in home runs and RBIs.
+He led the American League in home runs and RBIs that year.
 He also finished second in the 2009 Most Valuable Player Award balloting.

 Teixeira was also a three-time All-Star.
 In addition, he won five Gold Glove and three Silver Slugger awards.
 He also holds the major league record for most games with a home run from both sides of the plate.
 His total was 14.
 Furthermore, he was the fifth switch hitter in MLB history to reach 400 home runs.